ishxiao/blog/_posts/2017-10-15-how-to-complie-install-vasp-5.4.1.md

 ```

-step 1: Acquiring the necessary packages
+Step 1: Acquiring the necessary packages
 ----------------------------------------

 Install some necessary packages.